|

 cycle, with all mice being fed a consistent diet of 5% Agway Prolab 3000 rat

+and mouse chow.
 Standard inbred strains.
 The standard inbred strains were derived

 from domesticated hybrids generated from crosses between M. m. domesticus,